P. J. Kennedy: Political career

-Kennedy was "always ready to help less fortunate fellow Irishmen with a little cash and some sensible advice."
-He enjoyed the approval and respect of most folks in East Boston, living on the hill of a mixed classes and income Boston neighborhood of upscale Irish and Protestant elite.
-A sociable man able to mix comfortably with both the Roman Catholic and the Protestant elite, he moved successfully into politics.
-Beginning in 1884, he converted his popularity into service as a Democrat, a minority in the then Republican dominant power in the Massachusetts General Court.
-He served five consecutive one-year terms in the Massachusetts House of Representatives, followed by three two-year terms in the upper chamber in the Massachusetts Senate.
-Establishing himself as one of Boston's principal Democratic leaders, he gave one of the seconding speeches for incumbent President Grover Cleveland at the party's 1888 national convention of the party in St. Louis.
-However, he found campaigning, speech making, and legislative maneuvering, to be less appealing than the behind-the-scenes machinations that characterized so much of Boston politics in the late-nineteenth and early-twentieth centuries.
-After leaving the Senate and the General Court after many terms in 1895, Kennedy spent the rest of his political career as an appointed elections commissioner, an appointed city fire commissioner, as the backroom boss of Boston's Ward Two, and as a member of his party's unofficial Board of Strategy.
+Kennedy was, as Robert Dallek describes, "always ready to help less fortunate fellow Irishmen with a little cash and some sensible advice."
+A sociable man who mixed comfortably with both Roman Catholic and Protestant elites, Kennedy moved successfully into politics in 1884, when the Democrats were a minority in the Republican-dominated Massachusetts General Court.
+Kennedy served five single-year terms in the Massachusetts House of Representatives, and then three two-year terms in the Massachusetts Senate.
+He became one of Boston's leading Democrats, giving a seconding speech for Grover Cleveland at the 1888 Democratic National Convention in St. Louis.
+More drawn to behind-the-scenes political work, Kennedy left the Massachusetts Senate in 1895 and focused his energies on his role as boss in Boston's Ward Two, serving on the Democratic party's unofficial Board of Strategy and on the local elections and fire commissions.